Certezalito/freshtomato_stubby_nextdns_dns-over-tls/README.md

 Optionally paste the script into shell prompt for immediate results, however the configuration will be lost on reboot unless its saved in the scripts section of FreshTomato

 ## Testing:
+Disable any browser specific nextdns settings

-https://test.nextdns.io/, it should show `"protocol": "DOT",`
+Visit https://test.nextdns.io/ and it should show `"protocol": "DOT",`

 ## Revert changes:
 `rm /etc/stubby/stubby_alt.yml && service stubby restart`